prithubanik/autoboard-ai/README.md

 **Built with ❤️ for autonomous business intelligence**

-*Made by a data scientist who believes AI agents should do the heavy lifting.*
+*Made by a AI Engineer who believes AI agents should do the heavy lifting.*